 If the airport is using any of the following CT type x-ray scanners, and you are travelling with film, ask that it be hand-checked at security;

 If you are travelling by Eurostar, they are using standard scanners which won’t affect film under 800 ISO, but they are happy to inspect by hand.
 You can read more here.

 Develop Before You Travel

-Scanners don’t effect film that has already been developed.
-So you could also try buying film in at destination and getting it developed before you travel home.
+Scanners don’t affect film that has already been developed.
+So you could also try buying film at your destination and getting it developed before you travel home.
 This may not be possible everywhere, but it could help in some situations.
 Particularly where your photos are too valuable to risk.